mickaelchau/api-go/README.md

 This is a REST API connected with DynamoDB.
-The webserver can perform CRUD Operations
+The webserver can perform CRUD Operations.